gorics/tuningmymusic/docs/OAUTH_SETUP_SPOTIFY.md

 3. **Client information**
    - Copy the **Client ID**.
 No client secret is required.
-   - Open the ListBridge app (local or deployed), go to **Connect**, and paste the ID into the Spotify field of the credentials form.
-Click **Save**—the value stays in that browser.
+   - Edit `oauth.config.js` and replace the Spotify `clientId` placeholder with the copied value.
+Save the file (and commit if deploying to GitHub Pages).

 4. **Scopes required**
    - `playlist-read-private`